skroutz/rspecq/README.md

 # RSpecQ

-RSpecQ distributes and executes an RSpec suite over many workers, using a centralized queue.
+RSpecQ (RSpec Queue) distributes and executes RSpec suites among parallel workers.
+It uses a centralized queue that workers connect to and pop off tests from.
+It ensures optimal scheduling of tests, facilitating faster CI builds.

 RSpecQ is heavily inspired by [test-queue](https://github.com/tmm1/test-queue) and [ci-queue](https://github.com/Shopify/ci-queue).